mwirk/LanguageClassifier/README.md

 # LanguageClassifier
 (Spanish/English/German/Russian)

 Simple web application (Flask API) for detecting one language from the above.
-My model uses CNN for training language detection based on transcripted audio by Whisper.
+My model uses CNN for language detection based on transcripted audio by Whisper.

 ## 🛠️ Technologies